Allanella/Allanella/README.md

 I'm a Computer Science student and a passionate Full-Stack Developer who loves building solutions that make a difference.
 When I'm not coding, you can find me on stage as a **Public Speaker**, breaking down complex tech concepts for everyone to understand!

-- 🔭 I’m currently working on **enhancing my full-stack projects with advanced features**
+- 🔭 I'm currently working on **enhancing my full-stack projects with advanced features**
-- 🌱 I’m currently learning **System Design & Cloud Architecture**
+- 🌱 I'm currently learning **System Design & Cloud Architecture**
 - 💬 Ask me about **Java, Spring Boot, React, Next.js, or public speaking!**
 - ⚡ Fun fact: **I can explain binary trees better in front of an audience than in code comments**